netvc/testing/draft-ietf-netvc-testing.md

 # Introduction

 When developing a video codec, changes and additions to the codec need to be decided based on their performance tradeoffs.
 In addition, measurements are needed to determine when the codec has met its performance goals.
-This document specifies how the tests are to be carried about to ensure valid comparisons and good decisions.
+This document specifies how the tests are to be carried about to ensure valid comparisons when evaluating changes under consideration.
+Authors of features or changes should provide the results of the appropriate test when proposing codec modifications.

 # Subjective quality tests